|Nutrition Facts (per serving)|

 Then roll quickly in the breadcrumbs until coated.
 Do not press the breadcrumbs into the meat, as this will moisten them and not make for a crispy coating.
 The crust should not adhere completely but form a loose shell around the schnitzel.

 Immediately place meat in the pan with the hot oil.
 Do not crowd the pan.
 Cook the schnitzel in batches, if necessary.
 Just make sure to allow enough time between batches to allow the oil to come back up to 350 F.

 Turn them over once and fry an additional 2 to 3 minutes or until both sides are golden brown and the meat registers an internal temperature of 145 F. Remove from pan and allow the oil to drain off.

-- Even if you can buy or cut a very thin cutlet, it's important to pound your meat before coating and cutting it.
+- Even if you can buy or cut a very thin cutlet, it's important to pound your meat before breading.
 In addition to making meat thinner, pounding meat also tenderizes it.
-This an important step for schnitzel, which should be a very light, delicate dish.